 This is where the fun happens!
 Muesli is really a mixture of oats (grains), nuts, seeds and dried fruits.
 Use our recipe below as a simple guideline and then modify it to your liking.
 If you see a nut or seed that you like, try it out and see how you enjoy that combination.

-You will never get bored with muesli as it is so versatile.
+You will never get bored with this as it is so versatile.
 I love dried apricots cut up into small cubes and Craisins.
-But other than that, I am happy with whatever goes into the mixture.

 I would love to hear what you did!
 What were your favorite combinations?
 Please drop me a note below or tag me on Instagram!